permutationlock/simple_web_game_server/README.md

 Specifically, in order to
 reduce mutex locking, all game updates are run on a fixed time-step, e.g. every 32ms or 30 updates per second, in which case we introduce the additional lag of up to 32ms on every client input.
+Of course the update loop may run on a very low times-step, but it is best to ensure that all game updates will finish executing within that time.

 #### Examples